Neural-Systems-at-UIO/CCF_translator/README.md

 CCFT_vol.save(rf"demo_data/P{target_age}_template_{voxel_size_micron}um.nii.gz")
 ```
 ## Contributing
-If you would like to add a new space or connect an existing one, please create a deformation matrix between this space and an existing one, and then open a Issue in this repository.
+If you would like to add a new space or connect an existing one, please create a deformation matrix and or describe the required reorientation/flipping/cropping/padding of axis between this space and one that already exists in the network, and then open a Issue in this repository.
+Ideally choose a space which covers all the areas which are covered in your space.
+While the Allen CCFv3 is very popular it is missing the anterior olfactory bulb and the caudal portion of the cerebellum and brain stem so is not the optimal choice.